Victoria studied English Language and Literature in college.

 - Counseling sessions.
 Each person who is wanting to buy a gun should have to attend 3 counseling sessions, all with a different specialist, at their own expense.
 This will help to determine if the person is mentally sound and stable enough to own a gun.

 - Written test.
-Every individual should have to take a written test to own a gun answering questions on when it is appropriate to use a gun, when is something considered gun violence, etc. etc. This will help the state determine if the person is knowledgeable enough of the laws to own a gun.
+Every individual should have to take a written test to own a gun.
+The questions should ask when it is appropriate to use a gun, when is something considered gun violence, etc. This will help the state determine if the person is knowledgeable enough of the laws to own a gun.

 - Shooting course.
 Everyone who is applying to own a gun should have to take a "Shooter's Ed Course".
 Something similar to Driver's Ed.
 This will teach people the importance of gun safety.

 During the American Colonial Era, concern with excessive alcohol consumption began.
 Fines were issued to citizens for drunken behaviors and distributing alcohol without a license.
 Eventually prohibition, the banning of alcohol, was set in lawful place.
-Between the 13 years of 1920 and 1933, it became more widespread how to make your own alcohol.
+Between the 13 years of 1920 and 1933, the knowledge of how to make your own alcohol became more widespread.
 And since it was illegal, the government was unable to tax the sales.

 Now, we have a different situation with the same problem.
 If we were to ban guns, the people breaking the law would find ways to get ahold of them.
 Not only that, but people will find ways to make guns and sell them to the ones who are already breaking the law.
 Just like prohibition, people today will find ways to get what they want.
 Correctional facilities can't afford to house more than the intended number of criminals, and not all criminals are caught.

 Think of it this way: Criminals will have guns no matter what.
 Would you rather have some means of protection when someone breaks into your house, or would you rather lay there, defenseless, begging for your life until the police arrive?
 That's if you can even call them.